deepak/easy_rails_money/README.md

 Right now, none of these choices are customizable.

 ## TODO's
+1. Proof-read docs
-1. currency is stored as a string.
+2. currency is stored as a string.
 Integer might be better for storing in the database
-2. store a snapshot of the exchange rate as well when the record was inserted or if we want to "freeze" the exchange rate per-record
+3. store a snapshot of the exchange rate as well when the record was inserted or if we want to "freeze" the exchange rate per-record
-3. specs for migration test the same thing in multiple ways. have a spec helper
+4. specs for migration test the same thing in multiple ways. have a spec helper
-4. add Gemfil to test on ActiveRecord 4.x ie. with Rails4 .
+5. add Gemfil to test on ActiveRecord 4.x ie. with Rails4 .
 Add to travis.yml as well
-5. configure the ```_money``` and ```_currency``` prefix and the name of the common ```currency``` column
+6. configure the ```_money``` and ```_currency``` prefix and the name of the common ```currency``` column
+7. check specs tagged as "fixme"